dmvaldman/dmvaldman.github.io/_posts/2022-03-17-leaving-standard.md

 ### <a name="0-2">Years 0-2</a>

-My primary motivation when we began was the zero-to-one romanticism of answering the question "Is this possible?"
+My initial motivation was the zero-to-one romanticism of answering the question "Is this possible?"
 It was thrilling to start a project from scratch with talented friends where no one, ourselves included, knew if we would succeed to even make a prototype.
 Amazon Go hadn't yet been announced, "autonomous checkout" was outside the lexicon of society, and in early 2017 the only serious business application for deep learning was self-driving cars.
 I felt we were at the frontiers of the possible and in a greenfield industry.
 We were looking firmly out into the future.
 This was motivation enough for me to quit my job, move across the country and take the leap.

 **The lesson I learned** amidst this excitement is that your motivation needs to be sustained beyond the zero-to-one problem; you truly need to want your idea to blanket the Earth.
 In Summer of 2018 we launched the first (outside Amazon Go) autonomous-checkout store open to the public.
 It was a euphoric high and an affirmation of the driving question that motivated me most.
 I didn't realize until later, though, it was simultaneously the loss of an irreplaceable drive.